khiajohnson/website/content/cv.md

 Bliss, H., Johnson, K. A., Burton, S., Yamane, N., & Gick, B. (2017).
 Using multimedia resources to integrate ultrasound visualization for pronunciation instruction into postsecondary language classes.
 Journal of Linguistics and Language Teaching, 8(2), 173–188. [[open-access paper]](https://sites.google.com/site/linguisticsandlanguageteaching/home-1/volume-8-2017-issue-2/volume-8-2017-issue-2---article-bliss-et-al)

-## Presentations
+### Presentations

-⏳ Schwarz, N., Johnson, K. A., & Babel, M. (Submitted).
+🔜 Schwarz, N., Johnson, K. A., & Babel, M. (2021, Accepted).
 Exploring the variable efficacy of Google speech-to-text with spontaneous bilingual speech in Cantonese and English.

-⏳ Babel, M., Johnson, K. A., & Lloy, A. (Submitted).
-Bilingual talker discrimination with spontaneous speech.
+The 181st Meeting of the Acoustical Society of America, Seattle, WA, November 29-December 3.

 🔜 Babel, M., Johnson, K. A., & Sen, C. (2021, Accepted).
 Asymmetries in perceptual adjustments to non-canonical pronunciations.
-The 62nd Annual Meeting of the Pscyhonomic Society, New Orleans, LA, USA, November 4-7.
+The 62nd Annual Meeting of the Pscyhonomic Society, Virtual, November 4-7.

 🔜 Johnson, K. A., Soo, R., Lee, T. & Babel, M. (2021, Accepted).
 Cross-linguistic influence in spontaneous bilingual speech: Examining language dominance and usage patterns on the Cantonese n-l merger in Cantonese-English bilinguals.
-New Ways of Analyzing Variation 49, Austin, TX, USA, October 19-24.
+New Ways of Analyzing Variation 49, Virtual, October 19-24.

 Johnson, K. A. (2021).
 Leveraging the uniformity framework to examine crosslinguistic similarity for long-lag stops in spontaneous Cantonese-English bilingual speech.
 Interspeech 2021, Brno, Czechia, August 30-September 3. [[slides]](https://khiajohnson.github.io/interspeech2021-slides)